Chart Color Schemes

 AreaSearch assessment indicates Wakefield - Barunga West faces employment challenges relative to the majority of Australian markets

-There are 4,064 residents employed while the unemployment rate is 1.9% higher than Rest of SA's rate of 4.6%.
+There are 4,064 residents in work, which is 1.9% higher than Rest of SA's rate of 4.6%.
 Workforce participation is lower at 51.7%, compared to Rest of SA's 54.1%.
 Dominant employment sectors include agriculture, forestry & fishing, health care & social assistance, and education & training.
 The area specializes in agriculture, forestry & fishing, with an employment share 1.8 times the regional level.

 Retail trade is under-represented at 7.3%, compared to Rest of SA's 9.9%.
-Labour force levels increased by 0.1% over the 12 months to June 2025 while employment declined by 2.0%, resulting in a 2.0 percentage point rise in unemployment rate.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years, with local growth estimated at approximately 5.0%% over five years and 11.4% over ten years based on industry-specific projections.
+Over the year to June 2025, labour force levels increased by 0.1% while employment declined by 2.0%, leading to a rise in unemployment rate by 2.0 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) suggest Wakefield - Barunga West's employment could grow by approximately 5.0%% over five years and 11.4% over ten years, based on industry-specific projections.

 Frequently Asked Questions - Employment